rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 If anyone has ears to hear, let him hear. ^0423

-And he said to them, Pay attention to what you hear : with the measure you use, it will be measured to you, and still more will be added to you. ^0424
+And he said to them, Pay attention to what you hear: with the measure you use, it will be measured to you, and still more will be added to you. ^0424

 For to the one who has, more will be given, and from the one who has not, even what he has will be taken away. ^0425